chasmack/polycalc/README.md

 ### Command language

-Each line of a command file describes one segment or auxiliary operation.
+Each line of a command file describes one polyline segment or auxiliary operation.
 Blank lines and lines starting with a hash (#) are ignored as comments.
 A list of polylines and a points list are maintained as the command file is processed.
-New segments are added to the current polyline, i.e. the last polyline in the list of polylines.
+New segments are added to the end of the current polyline, i.e. the last polyline in the list of polylines.
 Each non-comment line consists a command (case-insensitive) followed by zero or more parameters separated by space.